Chinese food preparation methods

 All methods are good

 Whatever technique is employed, the same attention to detail both in preparation and presentation are ever present in Chinese cooking.
-Chinese recipes are a delight to the eye, nose and palette equally.
+Chinese recipes are a delight to the eye, nose and palate equally.